lacework-alliances/aws-immersion-day/content/1_introduction/_index.md

 pre: "<b>1 </b>"
 ---

-In this workshop, we will demonstrate
+In this session, we will explore